huaweicloud/terraform-provider-huaweicloud/docs/resources/api_gateway_api.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the API resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new API resource.

 * `name` - (Required) Specifies the name of the API.
 An API name consists of 3–64 characters, starting with a letter.
 Only letters, digits, and underscores (_) are allowed.